Alex-also-Tiberiu/Portfolio/README.md

 ✅ Projects\
 ✅ Contact me\
 <br />
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and [Angular Material](https://material.angular.io/) version 18.1.3.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.